philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

 ### Event and time definition

 - event: death due to PJI
+  - deaths due to other causes were censored
 - time: between PJI diagnosis and event

 ### Covariates